-Also by 1896 McDonald had been nicknamed “Gooseneck Bill” by Dallas journalist William Sterrett.
+Also by 1896 McDonald had been nicknamed “Gooseneck Bill” by Dallas journalist William Greene Sterett.
 Clip is from the Fort Worth Register.

 McDonald moved from Forney in Kaufman County to Fort Worth about 1906.
 Here he built a grand three-story house on East Terrell Street.
 He patterned his new house after the house of George Martin, the man who had last owned McDonald’s father before emancipation.
 (Photo from The Life of William Madison McDonald, 1925.)

-McDonald’s house was demolished shortly after his death.
+McDonald’s house, located in Fort Worth’s African-American community on the near East Side, was demolished shortly after his death.

 Just a few blocks west of where McDonald’s home stood on East Terrell Street is this plaque at Evans Avenue Plaza.
 McDonald built the Jim Hotel (named for his wife Jimmie) in the 1920s behind the Fort Worth Press building.